linzhi2013/MitoZ/version_2.4-alpha/README.md

 ## 4.6 Fasta file

-When you annotate a mitogenome sequence(s) stored in fasta file, the sequence id can not be too long, or MitoZ will fail.
-This is for some limitation in BioPython that MitoZ invokes.
+When you annotate a mitogenome sequence(s) stored in fasta file, the sequence id can not be too long (≤16 characters), or MitoZ will fail.
+This is for some limitation in BioPython that MitoZ invokes. see more details on https://github.com/biopython/biopython/issues/526.

 ## 4.7 Genetic code